nyarderr/matrix_stat_summary/README.md

 nmatrix_stat_summary

 Description
 matrix_stat_summary is a versatile statistical summary function that accepts a flat or one-level nested list of numerical data and reshapes it into a 2D matrix of any specified shape.
 It automatically flattens one level of nesting in the input list to ensure correct reshaping.
-The function calculates a comprehensive set of statistical measures—such as mean, variance, standard deviation, min, max, sum, median, range, and mode—either across rows, columns, or the entire matrix, depending on the user-specified axis.
+The function calculates a comprehensive set of statistical measures, such as mean, variance, standard deviation, min, max, sum, median, range, and mode either across rows, columns, or the entire matrix, depending on the user-specified axis.
 The results can be returned flexibly as a Python dictionary, flattened list of labeled tuples, JSON string, or a Pandas DataFrame for further data analysis or visualization.

 What Makes It Unique?
 1. Automatic Nested List Flattening: Accepts both flat and one-level nested lists, automatically flattening nested input to simplify user data preparation.